 15).
 What do you need most in the trailer to get a good night’s sleep?

 17).
-How much do you enjoy heights?
+How much do you enjoy heights and under what circumstances?

 19).
 What are your 2 biggest obstacles to enjoying a vacation?

 20).
 On a scale of 1-5, how much input do you want on planning the itinerary, and it what areas does it matter the most?